iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 3 reviews"/>
 </p>

+> Not sure if this app actually does anything.
+Only seems to do a check when I open it.
+App can go days with no checking for contacts according to the fingerprint checking Google summary page.<br> :date: __2021-04-24 18:55:23__

+> As people from other area's in the UK visit Scotland I don't believe the app syncs with other apps from other locations in the UK but only Scotland.
+If this is the case then it won't work unless someone in Scotland develops covid and others have this same version.<br> :date: __2021-04-18 14:37:32__

 > Huawei 30pro.
 It doesn't recognize that my Bluetooth is on and so does not activate.<br> :date: __2021-04-07 11:02:15__

 > This might just be the most effective software to be Bluetooth turned on all the time to enable almost everyone in Scotland to track&trace possible SARS/covid carriers,..<br> :date: __2021-04-04 11:33:48__